 I’ve done it alone lots of times.
 Usually I just don’t feel like waiting until my friends want to go to, so I just buy a ticket and go.
 But I hang out by myself a lot, so I guess I’m used to it.
 If you always are around people, you might feel kind of lonely.
-One piece of advice is to stay in hostels, because it’s much easier to meet others that way.posted almost 2 years ago
+One piece of advice is to stay in hostels, because it’s much easier to meet others that way.posted about 2 years ago

 Wow you are very independent, strong and have personality!
 I would never travel alone, I would be too afraid of doing that!
 I don`t even like to stay at home alone, imagine travel!
-But please be very very careful if you are really going to travel alone!!!posted almost 2 years ago
+But please be very very careful if you are really going to travel alone!!!posted about 2 years ago

 I have mixed feelings about traveling alone.
 I kinda want to try it because I’d love to be independent and go where I want to go, when I want to go, and not have to answer to anyone else I’m traveling with.
 On the other hand, I’m fairly petite and I wouldn’t feel totally safe exploring an unfamiliar city without family or a trusted friend.posted almost 2 years ago